seanhelm/toadstool/README.md

 Predicts whether a mushroom is edible or toxic using classification models

 ## Plotting
-Using the `plot` module we can visualize the performance of different classification models.
+Using the `learn` module we can visualize the performance of different classification models.

 For example, we can use `plot.train_percent_accuracy` to plot the relationship between each model's dataset training percentage and its accuracy score.